raspberrypilearning/octapi-calculating-pi/en/step_4.md

 [[[generic-python-for-loop]]]

-Notice that the end result of this calculation is equal to `2 / π`, but we want to know just the value of π.
+Notice that the end result of this calculation is equal to `2 / π`.
+We want to know just the value of π.

 + Rearrange this equation to obtain the value of π: